Rohan-09-ux/delta-demo/README.md

 # delta-demo
-these is demo for git and github
+Thise  is demo for git and github.